Search for AI Tools

 Key features

-• Dynamic computational graphs for flexibility
+• Dynamic computation graphs for flexibility in model building.

-• Rich ecosystem of libraries and tools
+• Rich ecosystem with libraries for computer vision and NLP.

-• Strong community support and extensive documentation
+• Strong community support and extensive documentation.

-• Integration with Python and C++
+• Integration with Python and C++ for diverse applications.

-• Support for distributed training
+• Support for distributed training and model deployment.

 Pros